alphagov/govuk_product_prototypes/source/service-manual/index.html.md

     <div class="column-one-third">
       <h4 class="heading-small"><a href="#">Publish data</a></h4>
-      <p>Publish and manage government data for transparency, research or to build applications and services.</p>
+      <p>Data for transparency, research or to build applications and services</p>
     </div>

     <div class="column-one-third">